make-software/cspr-name-contracts/docs/sequence-diagrams/Admin functions.md

 ![](puml/whitelist-controller.png)
 [🔗](puml/whitelist-controller.puml)

+_used also to delist a controller or admin address._

 ### Set grace period time span

 > As a registrar admin, I should be able to set the duration of the grace period.